-I love these personalized DIY Christmas ornaments.
-I made them from clay and each one represents something that was important to our family this year.
+I love to make personalized DIY Christmas ornaments.
+Each one represents something that was important to our family this year.

 On my shopping trip to the craft store, I found Modeling Material Air-Hardening Clay, which dries on its own in two days!
 I bought two packages but ended up only needing one, which made 50 ornaments.